Waaal/BobaOS/doc/driver/keyboard_ps2.md

 The last bit of a scancode is used as a "masked" bit.
 If the last bit is 0 we pressed the key down.
 If the last bit is 1 we relaesd the key.

-So we just need to mask our scancode with 0x80 (128) to know if we pressed down or reales a key.
+So we just need to mask our scancode with 0x80 (128) to know if we pressed down or released a key.

 ## Implemenatation
 This function gets called by the IDT hander on IRQ 1 interrupt